zeus-health/ctw-component-library/.changeset/cyan-colts-act.md

 "@zus-health/ctw-component-library": patch
 ---

-Fix deduping in allergies and immunizations and fix refresh banner to auto-refresh.
+Fix deduping in allergies and immunizations.
+Fix patient history refresh banner to auto-refresh in drawer and table.